Anyone can have a stroke

 Some parts of the population are at increased risk

-People of South Asian or African-Caribbean origin in the UK are at increased risk of stroke.
-For example, people of African-Caribbean origin are twice as likely to have a stroke as people of European origin, and they also tend to have their first stroke at a younger age.
+South Asian, black African and black Caribbean people in the UK are at increased risk of stroke.
+For example, black people are twice as likely to have a stroke compared to white people.
+Black and South Asian people also tend to have strokes at a younger age than white people.

 You can reduce your risk of stroke